Loving the parts of yourself you don’t like is not easy.

 First, I have a long history of overthinking everything.
 I know my overthinking is a symptom of anxiety which is something I’ve struggled with all of my life.
 I also know that my struggle with anxiety stems primarily from the trauma I experienced as a child and teenager.
 My overthinking has led me to cry out of overwhelm.
 It has led me to judge myself.
 For example, I would think to myself, “why am I overthinking this?
 I’m too sensitive or crazy.”
 I also used to wish that I never experienced my trauma because I felt that it was the reason why I struggled with overthinking.
 I believed that if I had not experienced my trauma that I would not have a overthinking problem.

 Secondly, I was the queen of taking shit personally.
 If I said good morning to someone at work and they didn’t say it back…I took that personally.
 If someone spoke to me in a condescending way, I would resent them.
 And, guess what?
 I would overthink these situations!
 In the back of my mind, I always knew that when people treat you a certain way that it’s a reflection of who they are and never about you.
-I really do believe this but it’s hard when you are at the receiving end of someone treating you in some kind of way.
-I didn’t like that I took things personally.
-I judged myself for struggling with this.
+But, it’s hard when you are at the receiving end of someone treating you in some kind of way.
+I didn’t like that I took things personally and I judged myself for struggling with this.
 I used to think I am too sensitive or that it was childish of me to take shit personally.

 How I Learned To Love The Parts of Myself I Didn’t Like